gmboowa/Bunya-ONT-Gen/README.md

 # Bunya-ONT-Gen: A pipeline for viral ONT metagenomic analysis

 **Bunya-ONT-Gen** is a modular, end-to-end pipeline for characterizing viral genomes from Oxford Nanopore (ONT) metagenomic data.
-It covers host read removal, QC, assembly, variant/annotation, and a **single concatenated phylogeny** built from the three Bunyamwera segments.
+It covers host read removal, QC, assembly, variant/annotation & a **single concatenated phylogeny** built from the three Bunyamwera segments.

 ---